bitname-protocol/bitname-cli/README.md

 Fill in your own registration's txid, and bam, you've got half your money back.

+## Testnet is annoying.
+Can I use regtest instead?

+You betcha!
+Check out the [regtest guide](./REGTEST_GUIDE.md) for how to get started.

 ## I'm a developer, can I use this in my app?

 Sure thing!
 Read our handy-dandy [API docs](https://docs.bitname.xyz/).